HJHjiahao/image-classification-and-fine-tune-using-pretrained-model/README.md

 ```

 ### Make the middle layers frozen
-Usually, we just need to train the last layer to fit our own dataset, which is efficient.
+Usually, we just need to train the last layer to fit our own dataset, which is really efficient.
 So there is no need to train the middle hidden layers.
 ```
 for param in resnet50.parameters():
             param.requires_grad = False